 A long or involved form field - If you ask for a 1,000-word essay answer, some of your users will run away in fear without even touching the field.
 This may mean that the previous question has an artificially inflated abandonment figure, as it was the last field the user interacted with.
 Don’t make the mistake of blaming that field when the real culprit is the overly long or complex question.

 The submit button trap - It's common for submit buttons to have high abandonment rates.
 This doesn’t mean that there is a problem with the button itself (technical issues notwithstanding).
 Instead, it’s likely that an error message triggered elsewhere in the form caused the user to leave in frustration.
-You‘ll need to use some of the metrics and techniques mentioned below to drill down and find the
+You‘ll need to use some of the metrics and techniques mentioned below to drill down and find the real cause.

 Make sure you have error message tracking enabled in your analytics software.
 Providing that your error messages don’t trigger too early, the data can tell you which errors have been shown to users most frequently and whether they correlate with abandonment.